MicrosoftDocs/azure-docs/articles/container-registry/quickstart-connected-registry-cli.md

 ---
 title: Quickstart - Create connected registry using the CLI
-description: Use Azure CLI commands to create a connected registry resource. ms.topic: quickstart ms.date: 09/20/2021 ms.author: memladen
+description: Use Azure CLI commands to create a connected Azure container registry resource that can synchronize images and other artifacts with the cloud registry. ms.topic: quickstart ms.date: 10/07/2021 ms.author: memladen
 author: toddysm
 ms.custom: